-Join a vibrant, growing church, like Windsor Village UMC, join a Bible study, and learn to pray.
+Join a vibrant, growing church, like Windsor Village Church Family, join a Bible study, and learn to pray.
 Your church should preach and study from the Bible, and its members should understand what it means to love God, love and serve each other, and love and serve the world.
 Prayer is the primary way the Lord gets things done here on earth.
 Windsor Village UMC offers a Prayer 101 course that will teach you, in a practical way, how to pray.
 (Click here to register for the next class)

 What is a Kingdom Builder?

-We here at Windsor Village United Methodist Church believe that we are called to build up the Kingdom of God here on earth as it is in Heaven.
+We here at The Windsor Village Church Family believe that we are called to build up the Kingdom of God here on earth as it is in Heaven.
 That’s why we refer to ourselves as Kingdom Builders.
 The Kingdom is not only for the distant future, but for the here and now.
 We are to live as the royal image bearers we are.
 Our job is to demonstrate the character of God to our families, jobs, and communities.
 We mirror God best and truly become Kingdom Builders when we learn to pray effectively and efficiently, study the Word prudently, worship passionately, and serve the community of faith and those outside our doors with courage and unselfish love.

 What does it mean to be United Methodist?